radiovisual/get-video-id/readme.md

 ### getVideoId(input)

-Get the metadata from a url or embed string.
+Get the metadata object from a url or embed string.

 #### input